jschulman/jayschulman.com/content/100days/nfts/NFT-11. The Importance of Metadata in NFTs-2024-08-20.md

 tags: NFTs, metadata, blockchain, digital assets
 ---

-# 🔍 Decoding the Mystery of NFT Metadata: Why It Matters More Than You Think 🧩

-Hello again, blockchain enthusiasts! 🚀 Today, we're going to dive into a crucial aspect of Non-Fungible Tokens (NFTs) that often goes unnoticed but plays a significant role in their functionality and value: metadata.
-As someone who's been in the blockchain trenches for over two decades, I can assure you that understanding metadata is essential to mastering the world of NFTs.
-So, let's get started!
+Today, we're going to dive into a crucial aspect of Non-Fungible Tokens (NFTs) that often goes unnoticed but plays a significant role in their functionality and value: metadata.

 ## 🧐 What is Metadata, and Why Does It Matter for NFTs?